 The information related to the version of the substance shall be provided as per specification described in Section 8.4.

-Source Material
+Source Material (repeat as necessary)

 The Source Material contains all the organism, part and fraction information and is specifed as detailed in Section 8.14.15.